tylerreichardt/tylerreichardt.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.
+I'm an aspiring data scientist who is proficient at data wrangling, exploratory analysis and data visualization.
+Still have plenty to learn in machine learning having only built a few machine learning algorithms.

-Etc, etc, etc